CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_16S.md

 ---

 ## Before starting
 This protocol is derived from Pat Schloss' Laboratory at the University of Michigan.
-Please cite their work.
 If you use the protocol below, please cite [their manuscript on the dual-index sequencing strategy](http://aem.asm.org/content/early/2013/06/17/AEM.01043-13).
 Also, see the [Supplemental materials](http://aem.asm.org/content/early/2013/06/17/AEM.01043-13/suppl/DCSupplemental) for a detailed look at the primer design for this strategy.

 ## Materials
-* Order primers from IDT/
+* 16S V4 region PCR primers from IDT.
+[Here's a list of exactly what we ordered](http://CHMI-sops.github.io/papers/Barcoded_primers_Schloss_V4.txt)
 * [PicoGreen dsDNA Assay Kit, ThermoFisher, P7589](https://www.thermofisher.com/order/catalog/product/P7589)
 * [Fluotrac 200 plates- clear bottom, black, medium bind, USA Scientific, 5665-5096](https://www.usascientific.com/96-well-fluotrac-200-clear-bottom-black-plate.aspx)
 * RT-PCR Grade Water, Ambion, AM9935